Skip to Content

 Economics and Finance

-Kurt Rotthoff is the Associate Provost for Strategy and Finance and Associate Professor of Economics and Finance at the Stillman School of Business.
-His research interests include applied microeconomics, financial economics, industrial organization, the application of economics and finance to the sports industry, and the economics of education.
-He has published multiple papers with undergraduate students in journals such as Applied Economics Letters, Journal of Quantitative Analysis in Sport, and the Journal of SPORT.
-He has also published papers in Economic Inquiry, Economics Letters, Economics of Education Review, Journal of Sports Economics, the Southern Economic Journal, and others.
+In the Stillman School of Business Economics, Associate Professor of Economics Kurt Rotthoff is interested in applied microeconomics, financial economics, industrial organization, the application of economics and finance to the sports industry, and the economics of education.
 Students under Dr. Rotthoff's guidance are engaged in a very broad range of aspects of research, from literature review to modeling to data analysis, and select students with larger roles have become co-authors of these published articles.
 You can contact Dr. Rotthoff at [email protected].

 Student Participation in Faculty Research - Work in river